 - Return to your dog and put the bowl down in the same place on the ground.

 Finally, you need to have all the members of your household work through stages #1 through #6.
 Don’t make the mistake of assuming that your dog will be happy for everyone to remove his food bowl from him.
 Your pet needs to learn that these rules work in the same way for every member of his human “pack.”

 Here are three vital tips to remember when working to discourage food-guarding behavior.

 - Never leave bowls of food out for your dog.
 If your pet exhibits food-guarding behavior, you should not allow your dog free access to food.
 Only feed your dog at regular times each day.

 - Do not try to scold or punish your dog if he guards food.
 Dogs guard food because, in the wild, they would naturally compete for this valuable resource.
 If you try to dominate your dog, you could cause the food guarding to get worse, and the situation could become dangerous.

-- Change your dog’s behavior through using systematic, patient desensitization, and conditioning exercises as we’ve outlined earlier in this article.
+- Change your dog’s behavior by using systematic, patient desensitization and conditioning exercises as we’ve outlined earlier in this article.